What is revenue operations?

 SalesOps typically owns sales-specific tools like CRM configuration, sales engagement platforms, and CPQ systems.
 SalesOps ensures sales data integrity within those tools but does not necessarily govern how data moves between marketing automation and the CRM or between the CRM and customer success platforms.

 Both functions depend on accurate, unified data.
 Without clean contact data, firmographics, intent signals, and engagement history, operations teams cannot route leads correctly, forecast accurately, or identify at-risk accounts.
-Platforms like ZoomInfo provide the data foundation both RevOps and SalesOps need to execute.
-ZoomInfo combines comprehensive B2B data with the GTM Context Graph, an intelligence layer that captures not just what happened in a deal but why it happened.
+ZoomInfo, an all-in-one AI GTM Platform, provides the data foundation both RevOps and SalesOps need to execute.
+ZoomInfo combines 500M contacts, 100M companies, and 135M+ verified phone numbers with the GTM Context Graph, an intelligence layer that captures not just what happened in a deal but why it happened.
 This context powers both functions with actionable intelligence across the full customer lifecycle.
+Teams that prefer to wire this intelligence directly into their own AI tools and agents can do so through ZoomInfo's APIs and MCP access lane (MCP), which connects the same B2B data, intent signals, and context graph to any agent via MCP or one API, without requiring a new interface.

 Team structure and reporting